 Although many studies on employee motivation and productivity have been conducted in the past, compared to the study conducted in other organizations, very few have been conducted in higher education institutions.
-Moreover,
+Moreover, research studies in Oman is limited.
+Furthermore, there is no agreement on whether extrensic or intrinsic factors influence employee motivation and productivity.
+As a result, the current study aims to fill in these knowledge gaps.

-Research Methodology
+3. Research Methodology

 The study is study is explanatory/causal as it is an in-depth study of the relationship between the intrinsic and extrinsic motivational factors and their impact on employee performance.
-A cross-sectional research design is used.
+A cross- sectional research design is used.
 Stratified random sampling method was chosen to select items to constitute the sample of respondents (staff of University other than managerial staff).
-The ideal sample size constitute 186 staff (Krejcie and Morgan, 1970)consisting of 152 academic staff and 34 non acadenic staff chosen proportionately from the population of 357 employees of the University(souce: www.nct.edu.om).
+The ideal sample size constitutes 186 staff (Kreicie and Morgan, 1970) consisting of 152 academic staff and 34 non acadenic staff chosen proportionately from the population of 357 employees of the University.
 The purposive sampling method is chosen to collect data form the managerial staff of the university.
 The data collection method is primary wherein a structured questionnaire is distributed.
-The 36-item questionnaire consists of three subscales namely factors affecting motivation (intrinsic and extrinsic) and the employee performance .
+The 36-item questionnaire consists of three subscales namely factors affecting motivation (intrinsic and extrinsic) and the employee performance.
 The items are scored on a five-point Likert scale ranging from 1 (strongly disagree) to 5 (strongly Agree).
+The Cronbach's alpha was used to test the internal consistency of the questionnaire which is made up of multiple likert-type scales and items.
 The scale reliability was considered good as indicated by the Cronbach's alpha coefficient of 0.88 which shows a very good level of reliability.
 The response rate obtained for primary data collection is 66%, consisting of 123 responses from the academic and non academic staffs.
 Secondary data was obtained from the findings stated in books, published documents and literature related to the research.
 The period of the study is from January 2022 to April 2022.
 Descriptive statistics are used to describe the characteristics of the sample such as the variables' mean, standard deviation, and coefficient of variation.
 Correlation and regression statistical methods are used to analyse the collected data.
 SPSS version 22 is used to extract the relevant statistical tools.

-Results and discussion
+4. Results and discussion

-Table 1.
+Table 2.
 Intrinsic factors affecting employee motivation

 Construct Statements/items Mean Standard deviation Coefficient of variation = (SD/Mean) x 100 Working Conditions My work space is comfortable, safe and I have the tools and resources I need.
 These working conditions gives me a better feeling to perform more productively 4.0976 0.71763 17.51 Employee engagement I can bring up concerns and ideas to my supervisors without fear that it could backfire on me.
-I feel well informed by what is going on at this institution 3.9024 0.69145 17.72 giving a feeling of being connected to the big picture which motivates me to work towards the common goals.
-Empowerment I feel empowered to make decisions on my own and this autonomy motivates me to put in my best efforts to my work.
-3.5772 0.89633 25.06 Supervisor and Colleague The support from my supervisor to come up with 3.9715 0.71661 18.04
+I feel well informed by what is going on at this institution giving a feeling of being connected to the big picture which motivates me to work towards the common goals.
+3.9024 0.69145 17.72 Empowerment I feel empowered to make decisions on my own and this autonomy motivates me to put in my best efforts to my work.
+3.5772 0.89633 25.06